splunk/security_content/README.md

 ```
 **NOTE** - The contentctl validate command ensures that all YAML files adhere to the defined specifications and are up-to-date.
 It checks for required fields, correct data types, and overall consistency, helping maintain the integrity and quality of the content.

-5. Build an ESCU app
+5. Build an ESCU app with enrichments from Atomic Red Team and Mitre CTI repositories
 ```
 contentctl build --enrichments
 ```